apmckinlay/natureapp/birds/capewarb.md

 **Males** have a **yellow throat** and **breast** with streaky black markings. **Orange-brown cheek patches** are less distinctive out of the breeding season. **Females** are grayer overall with a **pale yellow breast**.
 Both males and females have a **black stripe** through the **eye**.

-The warblers favourite northern food is the **spruce budworm**, although it also eats other insects.
+The warblers favourite northern food is the **Spruce Budworm**, although it also eats other insects.

 [Yellow-rumped Warblers](/birds/yellrump) have a long thin tail with bright yellow patches on face, sides, and rump.